jsrn/jsrn.github.io/uses.md

 - [CleanShot](https://cleanshot.com/) for screenshots and screen recordings.
 It's super easy to use and makes capturing quick gifs a breeze.
 - [jq](https://jqlang.github.io/jq/) and [jless](https://jless.io/) for wrangling JSON data on the command line.
 - I have a [dotfiles repo](https://github.com/jsrn/dotfiles) to make my configuration as consistent as possible between systems.
+- [foobar2000](https://www.foobar2000.org) for playing music on the computer. [mp3tag](https://www.mp3tag.de/en/) for managing it.
+If it weren't for some reason illegal in the UK to rip CDs you legally purchased, I would use [Exact Audio Copy](https://www.exactaudiocopy.de/) to do that.

 ## Software I use a little